Undre4m/igniculus/README.md

 >#### A word on types and keywords
 >Most often, highlighting every reserved keyword can make syntax difficult to read, defeating the purpose altogether.
 Therefore, three distinct rules are provided: _dataTypes_, _standardKeywords_ and _lesserKeywords_.
 Each of these rules can be customized individually and come with a [predefined list](https://github.com/Undre4m/igniculus/blob/master/index.js#L3) of most widely used T-SQL and SQL-92 keywords and data types.
 Furthermore each of this lists can be customized as described above.
+>
+>Starting from [v1.1.0](https://github.com/Undre4m/igniculus/blob/master/CHANGELOG.md#110--26-feb-2018) _types_ and _keywords_ are no longer uppercased by default.
+Custom styles should use the `casing: 'uppercase'` option for this behaviour.
+Predefined style already provides this option so no changes should be required.

 ### Styles